psholtz/MIT-SICP/Section-1.3/README.md

 	       (sum term (next a) next b))))
 </pre>

+Notice that this abstraction requires that the procedures `term` and `next` be passed to `sum` as arguments.

 We will carry through an example computation using this abstraction with the `sum-cubes` procedure.

 First we (re-)define `sum-cubes` in terms of the new `sum` abstraction: